-The BILAT USA 4.0 project is organizing an international knowledge exchange and priority setting workshop on Fostering EU – US cooperation in Nanosafety and SynBio.
+The project is organizing an international knowledge exchange and priority setting workshop on Fostering EU – US cooperation in Nanosafety

-Research programmes on nanotechnologies both in the US and Europe devote a considerable part to hazard and exposure assessment and safe-by-design work.
-Cooperation between these efforts has existed for years, in the shape of seven Communities of Research with annual meetings, and ought to continue and extend.
-Synthetic Biology opens new fields, also with significant safety concerns, where global cooperation is a must.
+For this reason, the research programmes in both the USA and EU devote a considerable part to hazard and exposure assessment and safe-by-design work.
+Cooperation between these efforts has existed for years, in the shape of seven Communities of Research having annual face-to-face meetings, and ought to continue and extend.

 Starting from the presentation of the ongoing policies, initiatives and projects on nanosafety in Europe and the US, and basing the discussion on the state of implementation of the roadmap “Nanosafety in Europe 2015-2025: Towards Safe and Sustainable Nanomaterials and Nanotechnology Innovations”, this workshop aims to reply to two main questions:

 - What should be the future research priorities in nanosafety and other advanced materials?

 - What are the opportunities for EU-US cooperation priorities in nanosafety?

 The answer to these questions will lead to the drafting of recommendations to be shared with both the European Commission and the relevant US funding agencies in view of the upcoming Horizon Europe.